Target will temporarily stop selling Pokémon and sports trading cards in stores due to safety concerns - KTVZ

 In early February, a Michael Jordan rookie basketball card in pristine condition sold for a record $738,000 at an auction run by Goldin Auctions.
 The exact same item went for nearly $215,000 just weeks before.

-“There’s never been a time like this in the history of the business,” Ken Goldin, founder and CEO of Goldin Auctions, told CNN in February.
+“There’s never been a time like this in the history of the business,” Ken Goldin, founder and executive chairman of Goldin Auctions, told CNN in February.

 Walmart said it continues to sell trading cards in stores, and a spokesperson told CNN that the retailer has seen an increase in customer demand for them.